Graduate Certificate in Health and Health Policy

 Certificate students are required to complete two core courses and two approved health-related electives (two half-term electives will count as one elective for the HHP Certificate).

-WWS 597 Public Policy Approaches to Health and Healthcare
+SPI 597 Public Policy Approaches to Health and Healthcare

 This course explores the professed and unspoken goals nations pursue with their health systems and the alternative economic and administrative structures different nations use to pursue those goals.
 The emphasis in the course will be on the industrialized world, although some time can be allocated later in the course to approaches used in the developing countries, if students in the course desire it.

-WWS 598 Epidemiology
+SPI 598 Epidemiology

 This epidemiology course focuses on: measurement of health status, disease occurrence, survival, and the association between risk factors and health outcomes; design, analysis and interpretation of epidemiologic research studies; and bias and confounding.
 Other topics include synthesis of epidemiological studies, disease outbreaks, causal inference, social inequalities in health, and research ethics.
 The course will examine "individual-centered" epidemiology and "macro-epidemiology" to assess population impact and inform health policy.
 (Prereq: 507b/c or advanced statistics)